 At St Anne’s we promote a rich reading environment to encourage reading for pleasure.
 There are many reading opportunities for all children.
 We have weekly parent reading where parents are invited into their child’s classroom, story times, Buddy Reading, 1:1 reading and group or whole class Guided Reading.

-At St Anne’s we use a range of schemes to support children’s reading at home including Reading Champions, Bug Club and Oxford Reading Tree.
+In school, we use a range of schemes to support children’s reading including Reading Champions, Bug Club and Oxford Reading Tree.
 Children have home reading journals which gives parents and teachers the opportunity to share how children are progressing in reading.
-In EYFS and Key Stage 1, children also have the opportunity to bring home a book of their choice to enjoy with an adult at home as well as a book at their appropriate phonics level.
+In EYFS and Key Stage 1, children also have the opportunity to bring home a ‘sharing book’ which is book of their choice to enjoy with an adult at home as well as a book at their appropriate phonics level.

 In Guided Reading children are exposed to high quality texts suitable for their year group, adapted from Pie Corbett’s Reading Spine.